airbytehq/airbyte/docs/integrations/sources/microsoft-teams-migrations.md

 4. At the bottom of the page, select **Save changes**.

 :::caution
-You will be prompted to **Reset all streams**.
+Depending on your destination, you may be prompted to **Reset all streams**.
 Although this step is not required to proceed, it is highly recommended for users who have selected `Full Refresh | Append` sync mode, as the updated schema may lead to inconsistencies in the data structure within the destination.
 :::

 5. Select **Save connection**.
 This will reset the data in your destination (if applicable) and initiate a fresh sync.